SoraiaBarroso/MiroMiro/CONTENT_STRATEGY.md

 **LinkedIn:**
 ```
-I'm building MiroMiro - a Chrome extension for extracting CSS, assets, and AI-generated design systems from any website.
+I'm building MiroMiro - a Chrome extension for extracting CSS, assets, and design systems from any website.

 But I want to know from YOU:
 • What would you use this for?